madkind/cv/cv.md

 -  **Phone:** +36317810060
 -  **LinkedIn:** [https://www.linkedin.com/in/adam-kecskes-000870a4/](https://www.linkedin.com/in/adam-kecskes-000870a4/)
 ## Introduction
-I am an engineer who intuitively identifies which corners should be cut, then reasons for his decisions in detail.
-I believe that making timely decisions with incomplete information can be more advantageous than waiting for perfect clarity.
-I have the most fun when I get the opportunity to deeply immerse myself into problem-solving scenarios.
-Eager to acquire new skills to contribute effectively to our shared objectives, I am adept at making a positive impact, even in situations where predefined goals may pose challenges.
-I am seeking an environment where I can collaborate with motivated individuals and where performance is recognized and rewarded.
+I am an engineer adept at intuitively identifying key priorities and justifying my decisions with detailed reasoning.
+I excel in making timely decisions with incomplete information, valuing action over perfect clarity.
+My passion lies in deep problem-solving, and I continuously seek new skills to enhance our shared objectives.
+I thrive in environments where I can collaborate with motivated individuals and where performance is recognized and rewarded, consistently making a positive impact even in challenging situations.
 ## Experience
 ### Senior Software Engineer
 **Ada Health** - June 2022 - Present